 On behalf of Student Life, welcome to Emmanuel College.
 We value our commuter students greatly and want to do all we can to help you feel a part of campus even if you don't live on it!
 Below are answers to the questions our commuter students ask most frequently.
-Please feel free to contact me either via my office in Drum Hall or email.
+Please feel free to contact me either via my office in Student Life or email.
 I look forward to working with you over the course of your Emmanuel career!

 FREQUENTLY ASKED QUESTIONS:

 1) Where can I park?

 a) Commuters may park in the Wellons Science Center lot behind the Library, the Franklin Springs PH Church lot, portion of the Roberson lot facing toward US 29, and the Swails Center.
 There are limited spaces by the School of Education/SAC and the gym.
 Parking is usually plentiful, but not always convenient.
 A parking map is available on the website, under the Student Life tab.
 Look for Parking on the drop down list.

 b) All students with cars are required to register their vehicle with Parking Services.
 You will be issued a free parking sticker and may only park in the properly designated lot.
 Students are allowed up to 3 free parking stickers for vehicles they might operate and park on campus.
 Also, temporary parking permits are available free in the Student Life Office (located across from the Gym) for vehicles which are to be used on campus for no more than a week.

 2) How can I find out what is happening on campus?

 a) Each EC student has a college email address.
 This email account must be checked regularly, if not daily.
 Email is the most used form of communication on the campus.
 Important notices, classroom assignments, and general college information will be transmitted daily via the college e-mail network.
 Most of your class work and communication will be via LEO.